01 – Spain and Portugal join the European Economic Community (EEC).

 04 – Ex-US Navy analyst, Jonathan Jay Pollard, 31, found guilty as spy for Israel.

-08 – Kurt Waldheim elected Austrian President, despite allegations of wartime Nazi involvement.
+08 – Kurt Waldheim is elected Austrian President, despite allegations of wartime Nazi involvement.

 10 – Patrick Joseph Magee, 35, is convicted of the IRA bombing that ripped through the Grand Hotel in Brighton during the 1984 Conservative Party conference, killing five people and injuring 34.
 He is given eight life sentences.

 12 – British government dissolves the Northern Ireland Assembly set up in 1982.

 12 – Derek Hatton, the controversial deputy leader of Liverpool Council, is expelled from the Labour Party for belonging to the left-wing Militant faction.